Walking in London: Waterlink Way

 The Waterlink Way is a cycling and walking route in south-east London, following the River Ravensbourne (Deptford Creek) 8 mi through Greenwich, Lewisham and Bromley boroughs.
 It is part of Sustrans' National Cycle Network (NCN21).
 Signs are marked with a 'WW' symbol.

 Shuttle Riverway

 A waymarked walk in south-east London, following the River Shuttle "for its entire length of five miles (about 8 km)" from Avery Park in Greenwich through Bexley to Hall Place Gardens.

+Pedestrian tunnels under the Thames

+The Greenwich foot tunnel is between the London boroughs of Greenwich and Newham.
+The Woolwich foot tunnel is between Greenwich and Tower Hamlets.

-London's open spaces
+Open spaces

 London's parks, heaths, and commons are crossed by numerous footpaths, both paved and unpaved, that provide walks of various lengths.
 There are often adjacent walking routes, whether in another park, along a canal towpath, or along the River Thames Path.